 Protecting Garment Workers

-Collaborative occupational safety and health and income support in response to the COVID-19 pandemic
+Occupational safety and health and income support in response to the COVID-19 pandemic

-This project supports constituents in the garment/textile supply chain in selected countries through public and private sector collaboration.
+This German-funded project supports constituents in the garment/textile supply chain in selected countries through public and private sector collaboration.
 The objective is two-fold: 1) To strengthen occupational safety and health (OSH) protection measures to ensure that employers, workers and their families are protected from the direct and indirect health risks of COVID-19 and that workplaces are not negatively impacted by further outbreaks due a poor management of OSH hazards; and 2) To cushion enterprises against immediate employment and income losses and compensate workers for the loss of income due to COVID 19 by providing wage subsidies and other cash transfers; and to facilitate “back to normality” by maintaining an employment relationship.

-The project also supports the practical implementation of the COVID-19: Action in the Global Garment Industry, which encourages organizations endorsing the Action to protect garment workers’ income, health and employment and support employers to survive during the COVID-19 crisis, and to work together to establish sustainable systems of social protection for a more just and resilient garment industry.
+The project also supports the practical implementation of COVID-19: Action in the Global Garment Industry, which encourages organizations endorsing the Call to Action to protect garment workers’ income, health and employment and support employers to survive during the COVID-19 crisis, and to work together to establish sustainable systems of social protection for a more just and resilient garment industry.

 The German Federal Ministry for Economic Cooperation and Development

 The OSH component is operational in seven countries, namely Bangladesh, Cambodia, Ethiopia, Indonesia, Laos, Madagascar and Vietnam and is implemented by the Vision Zero Fund in close collaboration with ILO’s Better Work Programme.
 The wage subsidy and cash transfer component is implemented by the ILO’s Social Protection Department and is operational in five of the seven countries (excluding Madagascar and Vietnam).

 in 7 countries

 - Awareness raising, including a behavioural change social media campaigns